Lemon Buttermilk Pound Cake is the answer when you need a moist, buttery, delicious and easy dessert - in a hurry!

-I’m slipping in an extra post this week because I really thought you might need a super easy, super delicious cake for the Easter weekend coming up…
+I'm slipping in an extra post this week because I really thought you might need this easy, super delicious Lemon Buttermilk Pound Cake for Easter or another spring occasion.

 I was the one who needed a super easy, super delicious dessert in a hurry last week.
-I’d spent most of the the afternoon shopping and raced home, running a bit late.
+I'd spent most of the afternoon shopping and raced home, running a bit late, as usual.
 I had signed up several weeks ago to bring dessert for our small group that night.
 Yikes!
 I only had two hours before we had to leave.

-There were lots of ideas that raced through my mind, but for some reason I got stuck on lemon.
+There were lots of ideas that raced through my mind, but for some reason, I got stuck on lemon.
 Lemon bars?
 Lemon cookies?
 A lemon tart?
-They all sounded good but in the end, I googled and found something new to try, a this delicious looking cake.
-It had so many good reviews, I couldn’t resist.
+They all sounded good but in the end, I googled and found something new to try, a Lemon Buttermilk Pound Cake from Once Upon a Chef.
+It had so many good reviews, I couldn't resist.

 Everyone loved the cake and Scott's face was a bit sad when I got in the car with an empty cake plate.
 The truth is, I gave any remaining cake away; I didn't trust having such a yummy cake in the house.
 (Don't tell him that though!)

 I think you'll love this easy, Lemon Buttermilk Pound Cake.
 Make sure to spray your pan well with baking spray.
 Baking spray is different than regular cooking spray in that it's a combination of oil and flour and is much more effective in keeping your cakes from sticking to the pan than just plain oil sprays.
 I usually spray my pan, then wipe in all the crevices with a paper towel and then spray lightly one more time.
 I also love this beautiful bundt pan that Scott surprised me with a while back.
 Cakes just slide right out and it's a very pretty, classic shape!